My virtual interface BGP status For Direct Connect is down in the AWS console. What should I do?

-My virtual interface BGP status is down in the AWS console.
+My virtual interface BGP status for AWS Direct Connect is down in the AWS console.
 How can I troubleshoot this issue?

 Your virtual interface status might be down because of configuration issues with the OSI Layer 2 or Border Gateway Protocol (BGP).